S-I-F-T/SIFT/Abrar learning/HTML and CSS/README.md

 **11/12**
 - Watched more of the YouTube course, getting through most of the fourth video
   - Learned about some of the features of CSS

+**11/15**
+- Continued watching the YouTube course, finishing the fourth video and starting the fifth
+  - Learned more about CSS